erincrockett/BiodiversityChangeInQuebec/README.md

 # BiodiversityChangeInQuebec
 Code and data for the paper:

 Crockett ETH, M Vellend, and EM Bennett.
+(2022).
 Tree biodiversity in northern forests shows temporal stability over 35 years at different scales, levels, and dimensions.
+Journal of Ecology.

 ## Code